1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 Macbeth
 - prince of Cumberland he must overcome(is jealous)
-- Says around 457 the k
+- Says around 457 the king trust him because he is the host and subject and should not kill him
--
-Macbethś Wife
+- 481- "d.
+I have no spur To prick the sides of my intent, but only Vaulting ambition" have no reason to do this Macbethś Wife
  - wants to assist Macbeth with his kindly nature
  - Wants to be full of direst cruelty(381), and tells Macbeth to look innocent but be a serpent(407)